PerfectlySoft/PerfectDocs/guide/MySQL.md

 let testPassword = "password"
 let testDB = "schema"

-//Obviously change these details to a database and user you already have setup
+//Obviously change these details to a database and user you have already defined
 ```

 There are two common ways to connect to MySQL.
 First, you can omit the schema, so that you can use a separate selector.
 This is handy if you have multiple schemas that your program can choose: